Your Privacy & Data

 The articles, pictures and videos that you look at on our website can be shared and liked via social media by means of buttons.
 Cookies from the social media parties are used to enable these buttons to function, so that they recognize you when you wish to share an article or video.

 - logged-in users of selected social media to share and like certain content from our website directly.

 These social media parties may also collect your personal data for their own purposes.
-RSV has no influence over how these social media parties make use of your personal data.
+SCB has no influence over how these social media parties make use of your personal data.
 For more information regarding the cookies set by the social media parties and the possible data that they gather, please refer to the privacy statement(s) made by the social media parties themselves.
-Below we have listed the privacy statements of the main Social Media channels that are used the most by RSV:
+Below we have listed the privacy statements of the main Social Media channels that are used the most by SCB:

-RSV places and uses the functional cookies when you explore our website to ensure the proper functioning of the website.
-Only after you have given your consent, RSV places the analytical, advertising and social media cookies.
+SCB places and uses the functional cookies when you explore our website to ensure the proper functioning of the website.
+Only after you have given your consent, SCB places the analytical, advertising and social media cookies.
 We provide you the choice to set your preference related to the use of the kind of cookies for the first use of the website.
 We will store you preference for your next visit.